zulaikhamzn/DineDash/README.md

 ## Recoded Demonstrations

 I recorded demonstrations for the three sprints that took place during this course.
-You can find them in the ["Demonstrations" directory](Demonstrations/)
+You can find them in the ["Demonstrations" directory](Demonstrations/).

+Please note that the home page of the web application (as it appeared in the recorded demos) contained several spelling and grammatical errors.
+This was because it was based on a sketch provided by another student.
+I fixed these issues in a recent commit.

 ## Installation